 Red wine or other braising liquid

 Spatula or cooking spoon

-Cook steak to a minimum internal temperature of 145 degrees Fahrenheit.
+Cook steak to a minimum internal temperature of 145 F, advises the Academy of Nutrition and Dietetics.
 If you have an ovenproof skillet, you can also braise the round steak in it in the oven at 325 F. This reduces the risk of burning and requires only one turn of the meat halfway through.
 With the indirect heat, it takes more like 90 minutes this way, though.
-Transfer the skillet to the oven once you've deglazed, added the braising liquid and other ingredients and brought it to a boil.
+Transfer the skillet to the oven once you've deglazed, added the braising liquid and other ingredients, and brought it to a boil.